matt2718/colorado-qb/_pages/tournaments/hosting.md

 of them and calling up any who haven't showed in time.
 As they come in, assign them to do the following jobs:

-1\. **Money Person.** This person should handle the $$ as teams come in.
+1\. **Money Person.** This person should handle the money as teams come in.
 This is also why it helps to draw up the costs each team needs to pay before the tournament starts so conflicts can be settled over email rather than clogging up the line on the morning.
-Make sure this person handling the $$ is trustworthy!
+Make sure this person handling the money is trustworthy!

 2\. **Registration Person.** This person should make sure to keep track of which teams have checked in.
 I like highlighting the team's name on the google doc